arcan1s/ffxivbis/README.md

 sbt dist
 ```

-Or alternatively you can download latest distribution zip from the releases page.
+Or alternatively you can download the latest distribution zip from the releases page.
 Service can be run by using command:

 ```bash
 bin/ffxivbis